 Mary Johnson-Greene

-“Some course leaders teach, others inspire, Alex does both.”
+“Some course leaders teach, others inspire — Alex does both.

 Barbara Orchard

-“Alex’s images have always inspired me.
-Her ICM online workshop has allowed me to create images, I never thought possible.
 Alex’s ability to see potential in each of us, and encourage and nurture our individual styles has been fantastic.
 I am very grateful for the experience.
-Alex deserves to go far with her workshops, she gives so much!”

 Caroline Morley

-“I've spent several months during the last year learning new techniques with Alex.
-Her easygoing teaching style, clear explanations and enthusiasm for ICM photography mean I'm now delving into a hitherto unknown world of photo creativity and it’s beyond what I could have imagined.
-I'd recommend Alex's workshops to anyone.”
+Her easygoing teaching style, clear explanations, and enthusiasm for ICM photography mean I’m now delving into a hitherto unknown world of creativity — and it’s beyond what I could have imagined.

 Tracy Edwards

-“I have recently completed an ICM workshop with Alex which I have found both a lot of fun and exceptionally informative and it’s a journey I wish wouldn’t end.
-Alex has guided us step by step through each module, setting challenges and encouraging us to develop our own style.
-I’m hooked and proud to be a Jiggler!”
+“I have recently completed an ICM workshop with Alex which I have found both a lot of fun and exceptionally informative — and it’s a journey I wish wouldn’t end.

 Moy Calverley